acsone/manifestoo/README.md

 **Options**:

 * `--recursive / --no-recursive`: [default: False]
+* `--include-selected / --no-include-selected`: Whether to print the selected addons along with their dependencies.  [default: False]
 * `--as-pip-requirements / --no-as-pip-requirements`: [default: False]
 * `--help`: Show this message and exit.